Planning your pregnancy

-Planning your pregnancy can help you have a healthy baby.
-More than half of pregnancies in the United States are unplanned.
+More than half of all pregnancies in the United States are unplanned.
 This means that lots of women may get pregnant without really being ready for it.

-Babies who are planned are more likely to be born healthy than babies who are unplanned.
-This is because women who plan their pregnancies are more likely to get healthy before pregnancy.
-And they’re more likely to get early and regular prenatal care during pregnancy.
-Doing these things can help you have a healthy baby.
+Planning your pregnancy can help you have a healthy baby.
+Babies who are planned are more likely to be born healthy than babies who aren’t planned.
+If you’re planning to have a baby, you’re more likely to get healthy before you get pregnant and to get early and regular prenatal care during pregnancy.
+Prenatal care is medical care you get during pregnancy.

-How can you plan your pregnancy?
+How do you plan your pregnancy?